 Most meta moment: The brothers discover Supernatural message boards with “Sam girls” and “Dean girls,” and Dean unwittingly asks, “What’s a slash-fan?”
 Step away from the computer, Dean…

 Episode 5×9: The Real Ghostbusters

 A season after we discover the boys’ lives are a cult hit book series, the first ever Supernatural convention takes place.
-Sam and Dean meet a whole lot of people dressed like them, hang out with their superfan Becky drinking Supernatural-themed cocktails, and learn about a panel on the homoerotic subtext of Supernatural.
-They also get to bust some actual ghosts, with the help of a couple of enthusiastic cosplayers pretending to be them.
+Sam and Dean meet a whole lot of people dressed like them, hang out with their superfan Becky drinking themed cocktails, and learn about a panel on the homoerotic subtext of Supernatural.
+They also get to bust some actual ghosts, with the help of a couple of enthusiastic cosplayers.

 Most meta moment: Dean, who’s fed up with everyone cashing in on their lives, goes on a tirade that’s more about his frustration with his job than his feelings about the fans.
 “In fact, I think the Dean and Sam story sucks.
 It’s not fun, it’s not entertaining.
 It is a river of crap that would send most people howling to the nuthouse!”
 Poor Dean.

 Episode 6×15: The French Mistake